Lymphedema: Treatment

+Curative treatment for lymphedema is surgical and relies on supermicrosurgery, which involves performing a lymph node graft from a healthy donor site to the diseased area.

+In simpler cases, a lymphatic-venous shunt allows excess lymph to be drained into adjacent superficial veins.

+These treatments are performed by surgeons specializing in microsurgery and result in improvement in 98% of cases.

-While there is no cure, treatment may improve outcomes.
-This commonly include compression therapy, good skin care, exercise, and manual lymphatic drainage (MLD), which together is known as combined decongestive therapy.
+Complementary treatment may improve outcomes.
+This commonly include compression therapy, good skin care, exercise, manual lymphatic drainage (MLD) and the use of an intermittent pneumatic compression pump, which together is known as combined decongestive therapy.
 MLD is most effective in mild to moderate disease.
 In breast cancer-related lymphedema, MLD is safe and may offer added benefit to compression bandages for reducing swelling.
 Most people with lymphedema can be medically managed with conservative treatment.
 Diuretics are not useful.
-Surgery is generally only used in those who are not improved with other measures.
+Surgery is generally only used if symptoms are not improved by other measures.

 Compression

 Garments

 Once a person is diagnosed with lymphedema, compression becomes imperative in the management of the condition.
-Garments are often intended to be worn all day but may be taken off for sleeping unless otherwise prescribed.
+Garments are often intended to be worn all day but may be taken off for sleep, unless otherwise prescribed.
 Elastic compression garments are worn on the affected limb following complete de-congestive therapy to maintain edema reduction.
 Inelastic garments provide containment and reduction.
 Available styles, options, and prices vary widely.
 A professional garment fitter or certified lymphedema therapist can help determine the best option for the patient.

 Bandaging

 Compression bandaging, also called wrapping, is the application of layers of padding and short-stretch bandages to the involved areas.
-Short-stretch bandages are preferred over long-stretch bandages (such as those normally used to treat sprains), as the long-stretch bandages cannot produce the proper therapeutic tension necessary to safely reduce lymphedema and may in fact end up producing a tourniquet effect.
+Short-stretch bandages are preferred over long-stretch bandages (such as those normally used to treat sprains), as the long-stretch bandages cannot produce the proper therapeutic tension necessary to safely reduce lymphedema and may produce a tourniquet effect.
 Compression bandages provide resistance that assists in pumping fluid out of the affected area during exercise.
 This counter-force results in increased lymphatic drainage and therefore a decrease in size of the swollen area.